CamComDuck/pollinator-habitat/Design/UseCases.md

 ## Use Cases

 - **UC1: Playing the Game**
   - **Explanation**: This is the core functionality of the project where external users interact with the game through the web application.
 Players navigate through different paths and engage with the content, learning about various pollinators.
+The system will track which paths they have done and give them a new path they have not done before in a single game session.
   - **Actors**: Children, Adults, Disabled Children, and Disabled Adults
   - **Flow**:
     1. User accesses the game through a QR code that brings them to the web application
     2. The system displays available game paths and a menu for the accessibility settings
     3. The user can select paths they want enabled/disabled, change accessibility settings, or press start to put them on a randomized path
     4. The user will start the game
-    6. Users follow a path, given randomly by the system
+    5. Users follow a path, given randomly by the system
-    7. A progress bar will show them how far into the path they are
-    8. The system will collect statistics
+    6. The system will collect statistics
-    9. The system records completion when the user completes the path
+    7. The system records completion when the user completes the path
-    10. The user will be able to read facts about the pollinators that the paths lead them to
+    8. The user will be able to read facts about the pollinators that the paths lead them to
-    11. The user will be returned to the starting screen, where they can repeat the game
+    9. The user will be returned to the starting screen, where they can repeat the game
   - **Connected to**: BR1

 - **UC2: Analyzing Statistics from the Backend About Games Played**